Italy Flight Delay Compensation: Claim up to €600

 Check the deadline first

-Because Italy can have a shorter limitation window, confirm the flight date and do not wait months for a vague airline answer.
+Because Italy can have a shorter limitation window, confirm the flight date, route type, and passenger names before spending weeks on informal airline messages.

 2